 A high-melting powder applied to kiln shelves to prevent ware from sticking to the shelf during firing.
 It is also used as a parting agent for to keep elements of fired ware from sticking to each other.

-When a shelf is properly protected by kiln wash pure molten glaze can run onto it during firing and simply be lifted off when the kiln is unloaded.
+When a shelf is properly protected by kiln wash, pure molten glaze can run onto it during firing and simply be lifted off when the kiln is unloaded.
 If the kiln wash works really well, lifting it off will only take upper layers of the refractory wash powder, leaving some still on the shelf.
-Wash should be reapplied to areas when it has flaked of or is better thin.
+Wash should be reapplied to areas when it has flaked off or is getting thin.
+It is thus important for the kiln wash powder to be as refractory as possible.
+Non-refractory washes harden into flakes that stick to the bottoms of ware.
+A very high percentage of calcined alumina is theoretically best.
+Even better, zircon (these powders are very fine, they create a good slurry).

-Common recipes contain high percentages of kaolin (50% is common).
-This percentage is creating a clay body like material (with plenty of shrinkage).
-Blending raw and calcined kaolin can cut the shrinkage, but kaolin is not refractory enough to produce the powdery character a kiln was should have.
+Common recipes contain high percentages of kaolin (50:50 kaolin:silica is common).
+This percentage is creating a clay-body-like material (also having plenty of drying shrinkage).
 A small amount of feldspar can be found in some recipes.
 This is strange, perhaps it is used to de-powder the fired layer.
 Sometimes kiln washes are deflocculated.
-This is also not necessary, it makes a wash that already dries much too fast on brushing dry even faster.
+This is also not necessary, it makes a brushing wash that already dries much too fast dry even faster.

 Good quality kiln wash can be used to line crucibles so that molten materials will shed off or can be removed as an ingot after the kiln cools.